See if RYDAPT® (midostaurin) capsules may be right for you.

 Three Types of Systemic Mastocytosis (SM)

 Advanced systemic mastocytosis (SM)* is a systemic disease, which means that it affects the whole body.
-Many of the symptoms can seem unrelated and, at first, they often are not diagnosed correctly.
+Many of the symptoms can seem unrelated and, at first, they can be difficult to diagnose correctly.

 *Aggressive systemic mastocytosis (ASM), systemic mastocytosis with associated hematological neoplasm (SM-AHN), or mast cell leukemia (MCL) are 3 types of SM and are collectively referred to as advanced SM.